emac23/erinmcnamara_website/content/home/experience.md

     description: |2-
         Details:

-        * Assisted on a film shoot for an unannounced docuseries for a premium streaming service
+        * Assisted on a film shoot for an unannounced docuseries for a premium streaming service.
-        * Performed administrative tasks
+        * Included both interview and vérité components.

   - title: Business development Intern